stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 works on uncanny subjects; while during the Christmas holidays he made a round of out-of-town trips including one to Salem to consult certain records at the Essex Institute.

-  About the middle of January, 1920, there entered Ward&rsquo;s bearing an element of triumph which he did not explain, and he was no more found at work upon the Hutchinson cipher.
+  About the middle of January, 1920, there entered Ward's bearing an element of triumph which he did not explain, and he was no more found at work upon the Hutchinson cipher.
 Instead, he inaugurated a dual policy of chemical research and record-scanning; fitting up for the one a laboratory in the unused attic of the house, and for the latter haunting all the sources of